10

 – cropredy

-Jan 28, 2015 at 2:22
+Commented Jan 28, 2015 at 2:22

 • 2

 I just ran into this.
 The class is invalid (needs recompilation).
 If you go to the Apex Class listing page and filter on Is Valid = false, you'll see it listed.
 'Compile All' of the classes from that listing page and then the classes should go away in the Is Valid = true filtered list view.
 Then you can use the class in the Email Service setup.
-Sep 15, 2016 at 18:51
+Commented Sep 15, 2016 at 18:51

 • Had the same problem.
 In my case, I just made a change to the class so that it pushed, then it worked :|.